-The Barco Synergi incubator conceptualized a tool to streamline Multidisciplinary team (MDT) meetings.
+The Barco Synergi incubator conceptualized a tool to streamline multidisciplinary team meetings.
 These meetings are held to discuss and define the clinical path forward in a patient’s battle against cancer.
 Since up to seventy patients are discussed, these meetings can last several hours.
-To keep everything as efficient and fast paced as possible a good UX is key.
-Barco teamed up with Bagaar to solve this UX challenge.
+To keep everything as efficient and fast-paced as possible a good UX is key.
+Barco teamed up with Verhaert Digital to solve this UX challenge.

 The Barco team brought us up to speed regarding the technical functionalities of the tool and delivered in-depth research about stakeholders and users.
 The goal was to build an intuitive user experience that enabled users to perform these meetings as efficiently as possible.

-Our team started by analysing the needs of different users through several brainstorm sessions at the Barco headquarters.
-In addition to analysing the vision of our client we outlined a plan to improve the application’s ease-of-use and to add the necessary functionalities.
+Our team started by analyzing the needs of different users through several brainstorming sessions at the Barco headquarters.
+In addition to analyzing the vision of our client, we outlined a plan to improve the application’s ease of use and to add the necessary functionalities.
 There was no need to go to square one since a lot of useful research was already done and ready to be analyzed.

 Framing every patient’s case on a scale of complexity gives an estimate of the time needed to discuss their situation.
-These estimations are used to create a realistic planning and result in a drastic improvement of the overall efficiency of the MDTs.
-While data of past meetings is analyzed intelligently by the application to improve its accuracy.
+These estimations are used to create realistic planning and result in a drastic improvement in the overall efficiency of the MDTs.
+While data from past meetings is analyzed intelligently by the application to improve its accuracy.

 When it came to designing the user flow during a meeting, we focused on sharing information and using this information to automate the decision-making as much as possible.
 Content can be coordinated from multiple users to multiple screens, participants can opt-in and share insights remotely and decisions are captured fast and efficiently.
 Giving users the ability to view patient’s documents on the fly, without interrupting the meeting.

 We ended up with a simple UI that drastically optimized time management and improved each participant’s efficiency.
-Most importantly this solution simplified the objective of each case: defining a next step.
+Most importantly this solution simplified the objective of each case: defining the next step.